 How do you get to the Smart Factory, though?
 What should you do next, how far should you go now, and what are the priorities?
 How do you transform your manufacturing operations into a future factory?

 The answers to these and similar questions are not easy as there is no one-size-fits-all solution.
 Instead, the many different variables that exist mean the solution is different for every production environment.

-Steps Towards the Smart Factory
+Technical Steps Towards the Smart Factory

 The steps typically involved to move your facility from where it is now to a Smart Factory include: